ramgudla/NibssApp/README.md

-# Nibbs
+# Nibss

 ## How to Build? ##

 >Clone the project.\
 $ mvn clean install\
 $ cd target\
-$ zip -r NibbsApp.zip NibbsIntegration-0.0.1-SNAPSHOT.jar config
+$ zip -r NibssApp.zip NisbsIntegration-0.0.1-SNAPSHOT.jar config

 ## How to import cert to truststore?
 In production may not be needed!##
->**If the nibbs api endpoints certificate is from a wellknown CA, then set the property: 'custom.trust=false' in 'config/application.properties' file after unzipping the NibbsApp.zip file into DMZ server.
+>**If the nibss api endpoints certificate is from a wellknown CA, then set the property: 'custom.trust=false' in 'config/application.properties' file after unzipping the NibssApp.zip file into DMZ server.
 Otherwise (If its a self signed certificate), export the certificate from the nibbs api host and import into the custom truststore.
 Do the following:**

       ```
       echo quit\